Harsh7213/Alien-Invasion/README.md

 # Alien-Invasion

-A 2D based game in which the aim is to shoot down a fleet of aliens as they drop down the screen.The difficulty increase as level of the player increases simultaneously speed of alien coming also increases.
+A 2D python based game where aim of the player is to shoot down a fleet of aliens as they drop down the screen.
+The difficulty increase as level of the player increases simultaneously speed of alien coming also increases

 # ScreenShot